Introduction to Attributes

 If the attribute can be used in more than one way, or with several slightly different meanings, there will be more than one “Used on Elements:” section.
 Each “Used on Elements:” section is followed by a value table that describes the attribute’s values when it is used with the elements just listed.
 For example, the attribute may have exactly the same meaning whenever it is used, but sometimes it is required while other times it is optional, so there will be two “Used on Elements:” sections, one naming all the elements for which the attribute is required, and one naming all the elements for which the attribute is optional.

 Value and Meaning — Following each “Used on Elements:” section is an Attribute Value Table that lists the possible values of the attribute and explains selected values.
-When the attribute originates in the NISO STS Tag Suite, NISO JATS, or BITS; the Attribute Value Table also explains the meaning of each value.
-Attributes defined in PUBLIC tag sets that have been incorporated into one of the NISO STS Tag Sets or base Suite (such as the MathML Tag Set and TBX) do not have their values explained; instead, users are referred to the appropriate page in the NISO STS Tag Library to learn more about the attribute.
+When the attribute originates in the TBX Tag Set, the Attribute Value Table also explains the meaning of each value.
+Attributes defined in the NISO STS Tag Set do not have their values explained; instead, users are referred to the appropriate page in the NISO STS Tag Library to learn more about the attribute.

 The Attribute Value Table typically contains two columns, although a third column titled “Behavior” may be present.
 Each row in the table describes one value, where: